vic/den/README.md

 `latest` tag always follows the latest created tag.
 This is intended for people that wishes to wait for a release and reading all announcements at release notes. if you flake update, you will only move between release points.

+> Diff of changes since latest release: [latest...main](https://github.com/vic/den/compare/latest...main)

+For other than main and latest versions, each release-notes documents the particular flake-aspects version needed by Den.
+This is because flake-aspects can be used independently of Den, and it does not follows Den version numbers because it is not as fast-paced as Den.

 ## Code example (OS configuration domain)